-Mobile applications are software programs that are designed specifically for your smartphone or tablet.
+Mobile applications are software programs designed specifically for your smartphone or tablet.
 It can be independent or web-based.
-As regards mobile apps, performance testing is a key element.
+As regards mobile apps, performance testing is a crucial element.

-In today’s tech world, the number of mobile application users has increased rapidly due to the widespread popularity of smartphones.
-More than 5 billion people now operate mobile devices; among them, over half use smartphones.
-This is also why end-users expect a good response from the applications they are using.
+In today's tech world, the number of mobile application users has increased rapidly due to the widespread popularity of smartphones.
+More than 5 billion people now operate mobile devices; among them, over half use smartphones; this is also why end-users expect a good response from their applications.

 Performance testing has now become critical for mobile applications.
 Suppose an application goes live without being tested for performance.
-In that case, the end-user may face issues such as slow responses, low speed, less stability, scalability and reliability, and resource usage under a workload.
-Performance testing helps mitigate such issues in production by testing the application throughout.
+The end-user may face slow responses, low speed, less stability, scalability and reliability, and resource usage under workload issues.
+Performance testing helps mitigate such problems in production by thoroughly testing the application.

 Performance testers need to run parallel tests of the system response on a range of devices, check an app's performance at peak traffic loads, and ensure it is stable even with a poor internet connection.